MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/general-markdown.md

     images for that article to that new folder.
 - Don't share images between articles.
   - If an image is used by multiple articles, each folder must have a copy of that image.
-  - This prevents a change to an image in one article affecting another article.
+  - This prevents a change to an image in one article from affecting another article.

 The following image file types are supported: `*.png`, `*.gif`, `*.jpeg`, `*.jpg`, `*.svg`

-### Markdown extension - Alert boxes
+## Markdown extension - Alert boxes

 The [Learn Authoring Pack][01] contains tools that support features unique to our publishing system.
 Alerts are a Markdown extension to create blockquotes that render with colors and icons